rafid29mehda/User-Review-Analyzer/FINAL Paper/README.md

 ### **Objective**

-The primary goal of your project was to develop a hybrid NLP model capable of accurately classifying user reviews into **Functional (F)** and **Non-Functional (NF)** categories.
+The primary goal of the project is to develop a hybrid NLP model capable of accurately classifying user reviews into **Functional (F)** and **Non-Functional (NF)** categories.
 This classification is crucial for understanding user feedback, improving products, and enhancing customer satisfaction.

 ### **Methodology**